 George Selgin and Diego Zuluaga are back on the show today to talk about the potential of bitcoin.
-Throughout the conversation they discuss how bitcoin has had it’s up and downs, but this fluctuation does not indicate whether bitcoin is a successful alternative money.
+Throughout the conversation they discuss how bitcoin has had its ups and downs, but that fluctuation does not indicate whether bitcoin is a successful alternative money.

 How old is Bitcoin?
 Does the price of Bitcoin tell us anything meaningful?
 Is Bitcoin a meaningful money alternative?
 Where is Bitcoin accepted as payment?